 If budget allows Maui is still a wonderful place to visit in Summer, just be ready for the bustle and book attractions nice and early.
 Sea temperatures are at their highest so water-based activities are popular.
 The winter storms have long gone and the seas are at their calmest so Snorkelling and Diving are at their peak!

 Winter (December, January, February, March)

 This is peak whale season too.
-Large humpback can be spotted from the shore or whale watching sails or cruises.
-You may even hear the incredible songs while snorkelling.
+Large humpbacks can be spotted from the shore or whale-watching sails or cruises.
+You may even hear the incredible songs while snorkeling.

 Spring (April, May)

 Spring is one of the shoulder seasons.
-Being a tropical Climate it is not Spring as you would know it simply a transition from winter to summer.
+Being a tropical climate it is not Spring as you would know it, simply a transition from winter to summer.
 This means temperatures are very nice indeed in the tourist regions.
-You will see sun almost every day.
+You will see the sun almost every day.

 Whales will still be around in April however in much smaller numbers and dwindling through the month, in May the last few will leave for the summer feeding grounds.